onamkrverma/Okv-Tunes/README.md

-# Okv Tunes
+# Nextjs Pwa Music
-Okv Tunes is a Progressive Web App (PWA) music streaming platform that allows users to search for songs or artists, browse charts, and discover new music across various genres and languages.
+Nextjs Pwa Music is a Progressive Web App (PWA) music streaming platform that allows users to search for songs or artists, browse charts, and discover new music across various genres and languages.

 ![image](https://github.com/user-attachments/assets/a5d27616-2f74-4c9c-a920-67561de36f16)